cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

   - FreqStack() constructs an empty frequency stack.
   - void push(int val) pushes an integer val onto the top of the stack.
   - int pop() removes and returns the most frequent element in the stack.
-  - If there is a tie for the most frequent element, the element closest to the stack's top is removed and returned.
+  - If there is a tie for the most frequent element, the element closest to the stacks top is removed and returned.

 ```java